 The deadline for the demos to be uploaded to the Party Management System is in the middle of Sunday.
 During Sunday morning before the deadline you can start testing your demos on the party machine and when you think your demo is working properly you can upload it to the PMS.
 Soon after the deadline the barbeque starts.
 After the barbeque the third tech talk will begin.
 Finally the results of the hackathon will be shown on the big screen.
 Then is the peer evaluation of the demos and after that, there will be a closing ceremony where the creators of the best demos will be awarded.
 At the ceremony there will also be some tips for the next demo events you might be interested in.

-Aalto University, University of Helsinki, Haaga-Helia and Metropolia students will get one course credit for participating in some compo at the Graffathon.
+University of Helsinki, Haaga-Helia and Metropolia students will get one course credit for participating in some compo at the Graffathon.
+We are still negotiating Aalto University for a study point opportunity.
 More information at the hackathon.